stefan-m-lenz/BoltzmannMachines.jl/README.md

 * Exact calculation of the likelihood of BMs (only suitable for small models)
 * Annealed Importance Sampling (AIS) for estimating the likelihood of larger BMs

+## Installation

+The package is contained in the official Julia package registry and can be installed via

+    using Pkg
+    Pkg.add("BoltzmannMachines")

 ## Types of Boltzmann Machines

 ### Restricted Boltzmann Machines